 How Do Pigs Communicate Happiness?

+You can tell if a pig is happy by noises and body language.
 Pigs use various vocalizations to communicate their emotions.
 Their voices and tones are often more reliable than watching their tails.

 Hamilton’s favorite thing in life (after food) is a belly rub!
 If you start scratching him behind the ears, he’ll soon slump to the ground and roll over, panting and uttering quiet, satisfied grunts as he does so.